IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 links and inter-domain Ethernet links.

-If the P-PNC does not know a priori whether an Ethernet interface on an IP router terminates a Cross-technology link or an inter-domain Ethernet link, it has to report at the MPI two Ethernet LTPs representing the same Ethernet interface, e.g., both the Ethernet LTP 3-0 and the Ethernet LTP 3-1, supported by LTP 3-0, shown in {{fig-inter-domain-link}}:
+If the P-PNC does not know a priori whether an Ethernet interface on an IP router terminates a cross-technology Ethernet link or an inter-domain Ethernet link, it has to report at the MPI two Ethernet LTPs representing the same Ethernet interface, e.g., both the Ethernet LTP 3-0 and the Ethernet LTP 3-1, supported by LTP 3-0, shown in {{fig-inter-domain-link}}: